miguelalba96/COVID19-detection/README.md

 # Prepocessing
 The main data preparation and preprocessing is based on the repository [COVID-NET](https://github.com/lindawangg/COVID-Net) including more modularity for new data, and the option to write datasets as tfrecords.
-In order to prepare the data clone the repository `git clone https://github.com/ieee8023/covid-chestxray-dataset` in this repository and download and extract the pnumonia data in a local a folder.
+In order to prepare the data clone the repository `git clone https://github.com/ieee8023/covid-chestxray-dataset` (covid19 image dataset) then download and extract the pnumonia data in a local a folder.
 * Every time the covid dataset repository gets updated clone it again for new data and start a new preprocessing.
 * Run `preprocessing.py --data-folder .xx/COVID`